ml-archive/readme/Documentation/how-to-upload-files.md

 Our preferred way of uploading files using our APIs is to send the file in a base64 encoded format in a JSON payload.
 This allows us to have a consistent API and since the size of the files our apps should be sending using the API are relatively small, then we can accept the overhead in using this approach.
 Once received on the backend, the file should be uploaded to S3.

+Instead of base64 json, Multipart can also be used for file upload to webserver

 ### Web (e.g. Admin Panel)

 Our preferred way of upload files on the web, e.g. in our Admin Panel or through a SPA, is to use a multipart form.
 Once received on the backend, the file should be uploaded to S3.